clux/kubecon2022/source/slides.md

 ```

 notes:
-- a derive macro that feels like complete magic
+- derive macro by schemars
-- but works because you can write out schemas for bools, ints, strings etc
-- and you can slowly build up schemas for lists, maps using those
-- ..you end up with this huge json blob that k8s will accept
-- go back and show with kube-derive
+- very popular library with lots of improvements in the last year
+- kube-derive requires it (schemas req as of k8s 1.16)
-- rust -> schema, what about other way?
+- so deriving CR: rust -> schema, what about other way? go structs for CR?

 ---
 ### Codegen; kopium